ILIAS-eLearning/ILIAS/components/ILIAS/Dashboard/PRIVACY.md

   unsubscribe from courses and groups directly from the "My Memberships" view, provided they have the "leave" permission on the respective object.
-- **Persons with the "change_presentation" permission** on the Dashboard Settings administration object can switch between list and tile presentation modes.
+- **Persons with the "change_presentation" permission** on the Dashboard Settings administration object can switch between all enabled modes.
 Users without this permission see only the default presentation mode configured by a person with the "Edit Settings" permission.
 - **Persons with the "read" permission** on the Dashboard Settings administration object can view the Dashboard configuration, including which views are enabled and their sorting and